A Survey on Self-play Methods in Reinforcement Learning: Algorithms

 \subsubsection{Integration into Our Framework}

-We can also integrate the regret-minimization-based series of algorithms into our proposed framework (Algo.~\ref{alg:framework}) with the following settings: \textbf{First}, similar to traditional self-play algorithms and the PSRO series, we use placeholder initialization to initialize the policy population $\Pi$. \textbf{Second}, we set $E=1$, and $N$ is regarded as the maximum iteration to optimize the policy. \textbf{Third}, we initialize $\pi_i^h$ using $\pi_{i-1}(\cdot|h(i-1))$ to utilize the most current trained policy.
-More specifically, $h(i)=h(i-1)$ and $\pi_i^h=\pi_{i-1}^h$. \textbf{Fourth}, in each iteration $i$, $h(i)$ represents the specific elements that regret-minimization-based self-play algorithms need to store.
-It's important to note that the regret-minimization-based series relies heavily on the information contained in $h(i)$.
-For instance, in vanilla Counterfactual Regret Minimization (CFR)~\cite{zinkevich2007regret}, it is necessary to store counterfactual regrets for every action in every information set for each player within $h(i)$ and once $h(i)$ is determined, the corresponding policy is also defined through regret matching.
-We will discuss vanilla CFR in detail in Sec.~\ref{sec:vanilla_cfr}. \textbf{Fifth}, the ABR operator is described in Algo.~\ref{alg:ABR_rm}, with the key point being to incorporate new regret minimization-based information into $h(i)$.
-Notably, while the original CFR updates regrets for all players simultaneously, this oracle (Algo.~\ref{alg:ABR_rm}) updates the regrets of each player sequentially.
+We can also integrate the regret-minimization-based series of algorithms into our proposed framework (Algo.~\ref{alg:framework}) with the following settings: \textbf{First}, similar to traditional self-play algorithms and the PSRO series, we use lazy initialization to initialize the policy population $\Pi$. \textbf{Second}, we set $E=1$, and $K$ is regarded as the maximum iteration to optimize the policy. \textbf{Third}, in each iteration $k$, $h(k)$ represents the specific elements that regret-minimization-based self-play algorithms need to store.
+Note that this category relies heavily on the information in $h(k)$.
+For instance, in Counterfactual Regret Minimization (CFR)~\citep{zinkevich2007regret}, it is necessary to store counterfactual regrets for every action in every information set for each player within $h(k)$.
+Once $h(k)$ is determined, the corresponding policy is also defined.
+We will discuss CFR in detail in Sec.~\ref{sec:vanilla_cfr}. \textbf{Fourth}, we initialize $\pi_{[k]}^h$ using $\pi_{[k-1]}(\cdot|h(k-1))$ to utilize the most current trained policy.
+More specifically, $h(k)$ is initialized by $h(k-1)$ and $\pi_{[k]}^h$ is initialized by $\pi_{[k-1]}^h$.
+In each new iteration, regret-minimization information is continuously added to $h(k)$ (Line~\ref{line:collect_regret} in Algo.~\ref{alg:ABR_rm}).
+As a result, $h$ accumulates information across all iterations until the end of training. \textbf{Fifth}, the ABR operator (Algo.~\ref{alg:ABR_rm}) incorporates regret-related information into $h(k)$.
+Unlike the original CFR, Algo.~\ref{alg:ABR_rm} updates the regrets of each player sequentially.
 This means that the regrets of player 2 are updated after considering the already-updated regrets of player 1.
-Namely, $h(i)$ is changing during the iteration $i$.
-This adjustment has not only been shown to empirically accelerate convergence but also possesses a theoretical error bound~\cite{burch2019revisiting}.
-Additionally, each $\pi_i^h$ represents the strategies for all players, and in iteration $i$, player $j$ uses the strategy $\pi_i^h(j)$.

-Moreover, the MSS of the regret-minimization-based series is the vanilla MSS, as described in Equ.~(\ref{eq:naivesp}).
-We can derive Collory~\ref{cor:sigma_regret}.
+This adjustment has been shown to accelerate convergence empirically and possesses a theoretical error bound~\citep{burch2019revisiting}.
+Each $\pi_{[k]}^h$ represents the strategies for all players, and in iteration $k$, player $i$ uses the strategy $\pi_{[k]}^h(i)$. \textbf{Lastly}, the MSS of the regret-minimization-based series is the vanilla MSS, as described in Equ.~(\ref{eq:naivesp}).
+Also, we can derive Collory~\ref{cor:sigma_regret}.

 \begin{corollary} In the regret-minimization-based series of algorithms, the interaction matrix $\Sigma$ is a lower triangular matrix.
 More specifically, it is a \textbf{unit lower shift matrix}, with ones only on the subdiagonal and zeroes elsewhere. \end{corollary}